x-square/portfolio/25-07_fintech_funnel_analysis.md

 : Overall conversion rates

-**2.2.
-Are there any irregularities in the data that the product team should investigate?
-What could be causing them from the user's perspective?**
+## Are there any irregularities in the data that the product team should investigate?
+What could be causing them from the user's perspective?

 To dive deeper, we break down the data by the available dimensions to examine anomalies.
 We do not see sudden declines or raises on a particular day, but we do observe disproportionate changes in segments of region, platform, and experience.
 The metric anomaly likely comes from issues in the customer experience.
 Some regions may have payment barriers, iOS users might face bugs after funding, and new users could find the process confusing.
 These problems may lead to uneven conversion rates across different groups.